 - What’s in it for me?

-Let’s be honest.
-We only care about ourselves.
-We don’t care whether the sun is going to explode.
-We don’t care whether the world will end next week.
+You only care about yourself.
+You don’t care whether the sun is going to explode.
+You don’t care whether the world will end next week.

-We only care when our next paycheck is coming… right?
+You only care when your next paycheck is coming… right?

-So if you want to pitch a product or a service, always let the other party know, what’s in it for them.
+So if you want to pitch a product or a service, always let the other party know, what’s in it for me?

 Here’s an example of how John, could have done better…